Troubleshooting Gratia Accounting¶

 Was the site previously reporting data, but the site name (not host name, but site name) changed?
 When the site name changes, you need to ask the GRACC operations team to update the name of your site at the GRACC collector.
 To do this:

-- Open a ticket at the GOC ticket web page
+- Open a support ticket

 - Select "Software or Service"